zcuric/eslint-plugin-require-sort/README.md

 This is important for nomenclature in the plugin, because it's not straight forward as in [`sort-imports`](https://eslint.org/docs/rules/sort-imports) rule provided by `eslint`.

 In this plugin all `Identifiers` are called `properties` to simplify things.
 The goal is to follow the AST as closely as possible.
-What `member` is in `sort-imports` rule, `properties` are in this plugin.
+What `member` is to `sort-imports` rule, `properties` are to this plugin.

 Hopefully this all makes sense.